Impact of Sommerfeld Effect and Bound State Formation in Simplified $t$-Channel Dark Matter Models: Collider Constraints

 ATLAS and CMS have performed HSCP searches at 8 and 13 TeV center-of-mass energies at the LHC, with results presented within supersymmetric models with long-lived gluinos and squarks.
 We follow the method employed in \cite{Belanger:2018sti} to recast and re-interpret CMS searches for HSCP at 8 and 13 TeV LHC~\cite{CMS:2013czn,CMS-PAS-EXO-16-036}.
 The CMS search constrained long lived stops, staus and heavy vector-like leptons utilizing the tracker only and the tracker+TOF analysis.
 Note that the tracker+TOF analysis is relevant only for large values of $c\tau$ ($\geq 10\,\mathrm{m}$).
 We directly translate the cross-section limits on stops and staus obtained by CMS to constraints on our model.
 The regime of maximal sensitivity depends on the lifetime of the parent particles.
 For $c\tau\simeq 1$ cm, a significant fraction of LLPs decay within the tracker, resulting in a suppression of the HSCP signal.
 Therefore, we multiply the pair production cross-section by the fraction of particles decaying either outside the tracker or outside the CMS detector.
 This fraction is dependent on trigger and selection criteria.
 Following previous works~\cite{Belanger:2018sti}, we obtain the effective cross-section by multiplying the efficiency fraction $f_{\mathrm{LLP}}(\tau)$, detailed in \cite{CMS:2015lsu} as,

 where $L$ is the detector size, which corresponds to $L= 3(11)$ m \footnote{We assume zero efficiency for HSCP tracks if they stop within the tracker (tracker only analysis) or within the detector (TOF analysis).} for the tracker only (tracker+TOF) analysis.
-The effective cross-section is then directly compared to the upper limits of the CMS cross-section for direct production of stops particles.
-The cross-sections at leading order are calculated using $\mathrm{MG5\_aMC@NLO}$~\cite{Alwall:2014hca}.
+The effective cross-section is then directly compared to the CMS cross-section upper limits for direct production of stops.
+The cross-sections at leading order is calculated using $\mathrm{MG5\_aMC@NLO}$~\cite{Alwall:2014hca}.

 We finally provide a tentative projection for HL-LHC following previous work in \cite{Belanger:2018sti}.
 As noted there, high-luminosity LHC projections for LLP searches get complicated by the fact that backgrounds are primarily instrumental and therefore cannot be simulated using Monte-Carlo generators.
 Moreover, HL-LHC requires new triggers as well as a better understanding of pile-up rates.
 Nevertheless, following \cite{Belanger:2018sti}, we perform a simple re-scaling of expected signal and observed background events.
 To this end, we normalize the signal events obtained after all cuts to the production cross-section and an integrated luminosity of 3000 $\rm fb^{-1}$.
 For the background, we take the official number of background events from the CMS analysis and normalize it for HL-LHC.